Cameron Aiello Dodd

 here.

-Hide and Seek AI
+Hide and Seek AI (Class Project)

 As the final project for a class on Game AI, I created an AI agent for a game of hide and seek in Unity.